G'MIC is a full-featured open-source

 (arbitrary number of channels) and 3D volumetric images, as well as image sequences, or 3D vector objects.

-Images with different pixel types are supported, allowing to process flawlessly images with 8bits
+Images with different pixel types are supported, allowing seamless processing of images with 8-bit

-or 16bits integers per channel, as well as float-valued datasets.
+or 16-bit integers per channel, as well as float-valued datasets.

 It internally works with lists of images.
 Image manipulations and interactions can be done either grouped or